17 Great Careers in Demand: Prepare Yourself for a Fabulous Future

 Now may be an ideal time for you to learn the trade so that you can work with sprinkler systems and piping systems that carry all kinds of substances, including chemicals, fuel, steam, and water.
 Your responsibilities could include laying out, fabricating, assembling, maintaining, troubleshooting, and repairing a variety of systems.

-Although the record growth of recent years may slow down, new construction projects in Canada are expected to continue at a moderate rate across the country.
-That means continued opportunities for cost estimators.6 And considering that half of the construction estimator workforce is over the age of 43 and many estimators retire by the time they are 64 years old, it's no wonder that 4,200 jobs could become available due to retirements from 2017 to 2026.2
+BuildForce Canada predicts that although the record growth of recent years may slow down, new construction projects in Canada are expected to continue at a moderate rate across the country.
+That means continued opportunities for cost estimators.
+Half of the construction estimator workforce is over the age of 43, and many estimators retire by the time they are 64 years old.

 Companies are recognizing the growing importance of having effective cost controls in place in order to manage their bottom lines.
 And that's exactly what construction estimators help them do.
 By taking on one of the high-demand professions in Canada, you can assess costs and prepare estimates and budgets for a variety of construction projects related to areas like architectural, electrical, mechanical, structural, and civil engineering.

-Highest-demand provinces and territories—BC, Manitoba, Ontario, and Quebec
+- Highest-demand provinces and territories—BC, Nova Scotia, Ontario, and Quebec

 People love their pets.
 Canadians are willing to spend more money on them than ever before in order to ensure that they are healthy and well cared for.
-In 2017 alone, Canadians collectively spent more than $8.2 billion on their pets.7 So now may be an excellent time for you to join the animal care field and put your passion for animals to work.
+In 2018 alone, Canadians collectively spent more than $8.8 billion on their pets.
+So now may be an excellent time for you to join the animal care field and put your passion for animals to work.